 This post may contain affiliate links.
 As an Amazon Associate, I also earn from qualifying purchases.
 You can read our disclosure information here–

-Before we get into how to grow the sweetest blueberries, it’s important to consider the different types of blueberry shrubs out there.
-How sweet your harvest will be depends a lot on the type of blueberry plant you go for!
+Before we get into how to grow the sweetest blueberries, it’s important to consider the different types of blueberry shrubs, and which will grow successfully in your climate.

 There are four basic types of blueberries: